trueos/pcbsd/src-qt5/docs/desktops.rst

 Once a panel's appearance has been configured, plugins can be added by clicking "Plugins" then the "+" button and selecting a plugin from the list that appears.
 Similarly, clicking the "-" button will remove the selected plugin, and the arrow buttons can be used to move the location of the plugin on the panel.
 The top of the list corresponds to either the top of a vertical panel or the left side of a horizontal panel.
+Some of the available plugins include:

+* Application Launcher: when you select this plugin, it will prompt you to select the application to launch.
+This will add a shortcut for launching the selected application to the panel.

+* Desktop Bar: adds a "star" button for automatically displaying entries for anything in the :file:`~/Desktop` folder and alternately launching the selected entry.

+* Start Menu: adds a classic start menu as seen on other operating systems.

+* Home Button: this button will hide all open windows so that only the desktop is visible.
+This is useful for touch screens or small devices.

+* Task Manager: is added by default.
+Its behavior is to group windows by application.

+* Task Manager (No Groups): ensures that every window gets its own button.
+This uses a lot more space on the panel since it needs to put part of the window title on each button.

+.. note:: each Lumina plugin automatically contains a unique settings file in :file:`~/.lumina/desktop-plugins/<plugin_name>---<screen number>.<pluginnumber>.conf`, which contains its location and sizing information as well as providing the possibility for each plugin to store its own customized settings as necessary.

 **Applications:** the "Applications" tab, shown in Figure 6.9f, is used to configure which applications start when you login to Lumina as well as the default applications and file types.